Tooth Loss Linked to Cognitive Decline

 Yet another Japanese study – this from 2010 – studied 3,061 elderly persons 65 or older.
 Those with between zero and 10 teeth remaining had a 71% increased risk of lower mild memory impairment compared with those people with 22-32 teeth remaining.

 Why does tooth loss result in cognition loss?

-While an firm explanation of this association has yet to be made, the Nara University researchers and other research connected the risk to periodontal disease, as periodontal disease is one of the primary reasons for tooth loss.
+While a firm explanation of this association has yet to be made, Nara University researchers and other research have connected the risk of periodontal disease to tooth loss.

 The research shows about half of all tooth extractions are due to periodontal disease.
 Connecting periodontal disease with cognitive decline has been difficult, however.
 Systemic inflammation has been postulated.
 Cytokine increases have been considered.

 Another theory suggests that periodontal mechanoreceptors are decreased when teeth are extracted, and these sensory receptors may result in memory and learning difficulty.

 Another possibility – touched on by the point about systemic inflammation but also joined to the fact that periodontal disease is also linked with carotid artery disease – is that blood flow to the brain is being interfered with from the blood vessel wall damage – both at the carotid and among the tiny blood vessels that feed brain cells.

 Other research has indicated this blood vessel wall damage is likely produced by the endotoxins secreted by the pathogenic bacteria residing in the gums – the same bacteria that are causing the periodontal disease.

 Nilsson H, Berglund J, Renvert S. Tooth loss and cognitive functions among older adults.
 Acta Odontol Scand.
 2014 Jan 30.